shaonghosh/GWXtreme/docs/index.rst

   file with mass-tidal deformability information.

-* **From piecewise values:** In `Read et al`_ the authors presented a technique of modeling the equation of state of neutron stars using a four parameter polytropic model.
+* **From parametrized models:** An additional method of supplying an equation of state is through parametrized models.
+The spectral decomposition and piecewise polytropic methods are supported by GWXtreme.
+In `Read et al`_ the authors presented a technique of modeling the equation of state of neutron stars using a four parameter polytropic model.
 The four parameters include the log of the pressure at a given density (logp1), and three adiabatic indices (Gamma1, Gamma2, Gamma3) that quantifies the steepness of the variation of pressure as a function of density at different regimes of the neutron star densities.
-GWXtreme also allows computation of the Bayes-factor for an equation of state characterized by these piecewise polytropic parameters.
+GWXtreme allows for the computation of the Bayes-factor for an equation of state characterized by either one of these two parametrized models.

   .. code-block:: python